aawaheed/magic/README.md

 **Hence, ZERO lockin!!**

 Everything is 100% integrated, thx to SQLite, with optional MySQL, PostgreSQL, and Microsoft SQL Server capabilities.

+## Open Source _"Vibe Coding"_ platform

 Below is an app that was created with the following prompt;

 > Create me a full stack app to manage VIP customer for a car dealership